WiLL75G/linux-triage-toolkit/README.md

 ### Chain of custody via SHA-256

 Every bundle is hashed the moment it's written.
-Any subsequent modification of the tarball breaks the hasan implicit tamper-evident seal an auditor can verify.
+Any subsequent modification of the tarball breaks the hash an implicit tamper-evident seal an auditor can verify.

 ### Deleted-binary detection via `/proc/<pid>/exe`